Kava-Labs/kava-bridge/relayer/spec/01_concepts.md

 also handles certain cases such as a peer that is not responding.

-For example, if 4 of 5 are required to sign a message, the first 3 peers to respond to the leader will be selected to join the party (leader + 3 additional peers) while the last one will be excluded.
+For example, if 4 of 5 are required to sign a message, the first 3 peers to respond to the leader will be selected to join the party (1 leader + 3 additional peers) while the last one will be excluded.

+### Leader Validation

-**Security Note:** Peers must validate the party initialization message originated from the chosen leader peer ID.
+Peers must validate the party initialization message originated from the chosen leader peer ID.
 As all peers pick the leader deterministically, they can reject any party initialization message broadcasted from a peer that does **not** match the picked leader ID and log for misbehaving or malfunctioning node.

 ## Party Pooper